MatthewKelsey/Picture-This/README.md

 ```bash
 npm install
 ```
-3. Create a .env file inside server folder and update MONGODB_CREDENTIALS, JWT_SECRET and PORT.
+3. Create a .env file inside server folder and update MONGODB_CREDENTIALS and Cloudinary credentials.
 Follow the .env.sample as a guide.
-Please see the README file inside the server folder of this reopository for more information on where to find your MONGODB_CREDENTIALS.
 ```
 cd server
 touch .env